tdhopper/tdhopper.com/content/post/2018-02-28–data-science-faq.md

 [Three years ago](https://tdhopper.com/blog/how-i-became-a-data-scientist/), I wrote a posted called "How I Became a Data Scientist Despite Being a Math Major".

 When I wrote the post, I thought I was explaining that that was about all I know about how someone can become a data scientist: that is, I shared my subjective experience.
-I intended to communcate my uncertainty about the path others should take.
+I intended to communicate my uncertainty about the path others should take.
 But, given the number of people who have read the post and emailed asking for my advice on becoming a data scientist, that message wasn't clear.
 With most of these emails, I have felt bad because I simply don't know the answers to the questions people have.
 But because so many people seem to have these questions, I decided to consolidate my uncertainty here.
 I hope you find it helpful.

 A note before the Q&A: one reason it is so hard to advise someone on becoming a "data scientist" is that "data scientist" is an ill-defined job title.
 At some companies, data scientists are building machine learning models and running them in a high performance production system.
 At other data companies, data scientists are business analysts running SQL queries and visualizing the results with Tableau.
 Some data scientist are doing complex experimental design while others are mostly moving files around S3 buckets.
 Some data science roles require deep domain expertise, others only need some programming skill and knowledge of Scikit-Learn.
 As you shape your own path to data science, take some time to think specifically about the kind of work you are interested in doing; this will shape your preparation.